MicrosoftDocs/cpp-docs.it-it/docs/data/oledb/ierrorrecordsimpl-class.md

 #### <a name="parameters"></a>Parametri

 *rCurError*<br/>
-Un' `ERRORINFO` record in un `IErrorInfo` interfaccia.
+Record `ERRORINFO` in un'interfaccia `IErrorInfo`.

 ### <a name="return-value"></a>Valore restituito

-Un riferimento a un GUID per l'errore.
+Riferimento a un GUID per l'errore.

-## <a name="geterrorhelpcontext"></a> IErrorRecordsImpl::GetErrorHelpContext
+## <a name="geterrorhelpcontext"></a>IErrorRecordsImpl:: GetErrorHelpContext

-Ottiene l'ID del contesto della Guida da un record di errore.
+Ottiene l'ID del contesto della guida da un record di errore.

 ### <a name="syntax"></a>Sintassi